 This process has resulted in the new Land Use Bylaw C-8000-2020.

-The review will be completed in five phases:
+The review was completed in five phases:

 ||Background Review and Analysis